geoffmcl/md5/README.md

    * The are many other cmake options...
 ```

-The is a build-me.bat file, which can maybe be modified to suit your environment...
+There is a build-me.bat file, which can maybe be modified to suit your environment... and thanks to the easy sharing of this repo, there is now a build-me.sh which should work in your unix/linux/mak environment.

   [10]: https://cmake.org/download/